 This thick treacle-like syrup will give these incredible caramel flavors while making them super chewy and tender.

-And don’t worry, these aren’t the cakey pumpkin cookies you’re used to.
-Instead, they’re wonderfully chewy and will melt in your mouth.
+They’re wonderfully chewy and will melt in your mouth.

 Gingersnap cookies take all those incredibly warm spices we love for holidays and amps them up to eleven.

 Instead of being subtle, these babies have an almost spicy kick, which is so delicious and perfect for a chilly afternoon.

 And as the name suggests, these dairy-free cookies should be crunchy.
 They’re called ginger-snap cookies, after all.

 Snowball cookies should be buttery, crumbly, and absolutely covered in powdered sugar.

 I expect to see a nice dusting on my shirt after I’ve devoured a plate

 Pecans add a nice bit of crunch to the mix, though you could also use macadamia, walnuts, or even pistachios if you want a pop of color.

 You’ll never see a holiday cookie platter without sugar cookies, because they’re perfectly sweet and easy to decorate.